MarcusCemes/image-processing-pipeline-website/docs/webpack/installation.md

 }
 ```

-The above regular expression test will match _any_ file with the above extensions, and use the
+The above regular expression test will match _any_ file with a png, jpg, jpeg or webp extension and
-`@ipp/webpack` loader with a given pipelne.
+use IPP process the image import.
+In this example, the image is resized to 1280 pixels wide and
+given a unique file name.

 <!-- prettier-ignore-start -->
 :::caution